OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/kubeflow-setup.md

 This Kubeflow deployment requires a default StorageClass with a dynamic volume provisioner.
 This guide uses [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).

+## Deploying the Local Path Provisioner

 In this setup, the directory /opt/local-path-provisioner will be used across all the nodes as the path for provisioning (a.k.a, store the persistent volume data).
 The provisioner will be installed in local-path-storage namespace by default.

+1. Deploy the provisioner:

 ```console
 kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml
 ```

-After installation, you should see something like the following:
+2. After installation, you should see something like the following:

 ```console
 $ kubectl -n local-path-storage get pod